 You also will need support yourself, and to keep control of your own workload:

-- Do you have access to IT support?
+- Do you have adequate access to IT support?

-- It’s wise to set expectations and limits to when you are online / contactable
+- It’s wise to set expectations and limits as to when you are online / contactable

-- Maintain contact with colleagues – phone, forum, web conference
+- Maintain contact with your colleagues – by phone, forum, web conference

 Extra tips for online web conferencing sessions: